Gradian-me/gradian-app/src/docs/security/SECURITY.md

 1. Login to the application
 2. Check browser DevTools → Application → Storage
-3. Verify tokens are NOT in localStorage
+3. Verify access tokens are NOT in localStorage (stored in memory only)
-4. Verify tokens ARE in Cookies (httpOnly, secure)
+4. Verify refresh tokens ARE in Cookies (httpOnly, secure)
+5. Verify access tokens are NOT in cookies (stored in memory only)

 ### Verify Data Sanitization